Will robots ever be better caretakers than humans?

 A “cruel” replacement?

-Such sentiments, though realistic, are not without criticism.
+Is it ethical to use robots to supplement, or even replace, human caretakers?
 Dr Lee Kai-Fu, an artificial intelligence expert and former head of Google China, has publicly lambasted the use of AI to care for older populations, specifically in regard to emotional capabilities.
 Children should be subject to elderly care, he insists, with professional caretakers the next best thing.

 “Elderly people really want to connect with other people and I think giving them primitive, fake, inanimate and non-emotional robots to interact with is a cruel thing that we should not do as human being,” he recently stated in an interview.

 There are also those who ponder the effects of robots on the elderly, especially in the absence of any long-term studies.
 Can we put our faith in such new technologies?
 What about privacy concerns?
-How will it impact users in the long run?
+How will robots impact users in the long run?

 Intuition Robotics is currently embarking on a clinical research study regarding the relationship between human and social robots.
 The startup partnered with the Centre for Aging + Brain Health Innovation to examine how robotic companions decrease the feeling of loneliness and isolation in seniors.